JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8033 days**.

-And here is a just a random fact -  **The candlefish is so oily that it was once burned for fuel**.
+And here is a just a random fact -  **Due to eating habits in the USA, one in three children born in the year 2000 have a chance of getting type II diabetes**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)